ALASdoo/alasdoo_com_v2/content/english/career/designer.md

 ---
-title: Experienced Graphic Designer
+title: Visual Designer
 job_nature: 'Full Time'
 category: 'Development'
-draft: true
 ---

 ## Who are we?

-ALAS d.o.o. is a Software Development and Quality Assurance outsourcing company with extensive experience in web development, project management, manual and automated testing.
+ALAS d.o.o. is a Software Development and Quality Assurance outsourcing company with over 15 years of experience in web development, project management, branding and design, manual and automated testing.

 Aligning the product vision with the technical team is our specialty.
-Through open communication and a personal approach, we consider every aspect of the project so that we are empowered to assist and consult in every step of the development process.
+Through open communication and a personal approach, we consider every aspect of the project, enabling us to provide insightful support and guidance.

-We thrive in a positive environment where everybody’s heard and understood, people are polite and assertive, and tackle challenges head&#8209;on, having fun along the way.
+We thrive in a positive environment where everybody’s heard and understood, people are polite and assertive, and tackle challenges head-on, having fun along the way.

-Driven by these, we are looking for You - a creative and talented Designer to join our team.

 ---

 ## What do we expect from you?

-- Foster a culture of outside&#8209;the&#8209;box thinking, consistently pushing creative boundaries to deliver innovative concepts.
-- Fearlessly venture out of your comfort zone, exploring unconventional design approaches that inspire fresh perspectives.
-- Stay abreast of design trends, leveraging this knowledge to produce forward&#8209;thinking and impactful visuals.
-- Collaborate closely with the product owner and UX designer ensuring a deep understanding of project objectives, user needs, and business goals.
+You will have the opportunity to create user&#8209;centered designs, from concept to final hand&#8209;off.
+It is important to have good interpersonal and communication skills to thrive in our collaborative atmosphere, working closely with UX designers, product managers, developers, and the marketing team.

+### Responsibilities

+- Develop and strengthen brand assets, including style and brand guidelines.
-- Propose diverse design solutions and alternatives.
+- Build and maintain a design system to improve workflows and overall productivity.
-- Collaborate closely with the marketing team to design materials that support campaigns, events, and product launches.
-- Contribute to different marketing initiatives.
+- Design user&#8209;centered interaction models, wireframes, and responsive layouts.
+- Design logos, icons, and infographics.
+- Create and refine images using AI visual design tools.
+- Improve and create banners, social media graphics and videos, brand campaigns, and visual elements for email communications.
+- Design of merchandise and print materials.
+- Present and explain design decisions based on the overall design roadmap as well as your own design thinking and best practices.
+- Report your progress in the form of a presentation, highlighting KPIs.
+- Continuously keep yourself and your team updated with the latest changes in industry standards.

 ---

 ## What qualifies you?

-- 3+ years of hands&#8209;on experience in product design
+- Bachelor’s degree or an equivalent combination of education, training and experience in visual/graphic/digital design, or a related field.
+- Portfolio showcasing UI and graphic designs.
-- Proficiency in industry&#8209;standard design software such as Photoshop, Illustrator, InDesign, or Sketch
+- Proficiency in visual design tools: Figma, Photoshop, and Illustrator.
-- Proficiency in web design
-- Proficiency in crafting compelling social media content
-- Proven track record of successfully delivering high&#8209;quality design projects in a deadline&#8209;driven environment
-- Strong interpersonal aptitude for collaborative teamwork
-- Excellent written and verbal English communication skills
+- Excellent knowledge of user&#8209;centered design principles and guidelines.
-- Previous experience in an agency or creative studio environment is a plus, demonstrating versatility in design styles and approaches
-- A portfolio is a requisite
+- Confidence in fluently presenting and explaining your design decision in English.
+- Strong interpersonal, collaboration, problem&#8209;solving, and active listening skills.
+- Willingness to learn and stay updated with new tools and trends
+- Good time&#8209;management skills.
+- Ability to apply analytical and abstract thinking – to analyze detailed information, identify key insights, and develop strategic, user&#8209;centered designs based on broad design principles.
+- Bonus:
+  - Experience in utilizing AI visual&#8209;generating tools.
+  - Knowledge of basic video montage.

 ---

 ## What qualifies us?

-### ALAS is one energetic and exciting workplace
+### Work at an exciting and easygoing workplace

-- Stable and on&#8209;going employment with a steady stream of exciting duties
+- Steady stream of exciting duties to challenge yourself.
+- Opportunities for learning new skills and improving existing ones.
+- Collaborative culture that values innovation and diversity.
+- Homelike atmosphere and supportive colleagues.
-- An easily accessible workplace by car, bus, bike or foot
+- Easily accessible workplace by car, bus, bike, or foot.
-- A refreshing work environment with a yard and plenty chill&#8209;out areas
+- Refreshing work environment with a yard and plenty of chill&#8209;out areas.

-### ALAS cares about its talents
+### We care about our talents

 - Your private time is safe with our 8 hour work day and no forced overtime
 - An attractive pay check that keeps you motivated
 - A fertile environment for development and growth

-### ALAS mouthwatering perks
+### Enjoy perks

-- Enjoy sponsored lunch, fresh fruit, and delicious coffee at work
+- Sponsored lunch, fruits, and delicious coffee at work.
-- Enjoy a customized bonus you can use as you wish (gym/private health insurance, etc.)
+- Customized bonus you can use as you wish (gym/private health insurance, etc.).
-- Monthly Friday bars, table tennis tournaments, and gaming sessions on a PS5
+- Recreational activities such as table tennis, PS5, darts, and a small gym.

 ---

 ## Are we the perfect match?

-If you think so, simply send your resume to <jobs@alasdoo.com> and leave the rest to us.
+If you think so, please send your resume and portfolio showcasing relevant work to <jobs@alasdoo.com>.

----

-## When to apply?

-As soon as possible!
+We value your time and are committed to a transparent and fair selection process.
+Therefore, we respond to ALL applications promptly.
+Short&#8209;listed candidates will be invited for an interview.

-We conduct interviews on a first&#8209;come, first&#8209;served basis, so be fast & fearless!
+Apply as soon as possible because we conduct interviews on a first&#8209;come, first&#8209;served basis.
+Be fast & fearless!

-Only short&#8209;listed candidates will be invited for an interview.
-We can’t wait to meet You!
+We look forward to meeting You.